arielbh/CodeCommander/README.md

 3. Efficient command execution and filtering.
 4. Supporting typical scenarios for commands: one-way, async, lifetime, limited, etc.

+## Documentation

+A PDF document is provided with the code base.

 ## Full Sample included

 When you download the code you have a full featured sample app you can execute and explore the various features.